-It appears that the city has been surrendered to a criminal element that acts with seeming impunity in treating unsuspecting, innocent people as prey.
-The data also suggests that their confidence that they will never be held accountable is correct.
-Fewer than one in six murders result in actual arrests, and fewer than one in twenty shootings in which the victim survives result in arrests.
-Even worse, for more than half of the high priority 911 calls last year -- over 400,000, including over 32,000 assaults and batteries - CPD did not have a car available to respond in real time.
+It appears that city leadership has surrendered us all to a criminal element that acts with seeming impunity in treating unsuspecting, innocent people as prey.
+The data confirms their confidence that few of them will ever be held accountable.
+Less than one in six murders result in actual arrests, and under one in twenty shootings in which the victim survives result in arrests.
+Even worse, for more than half of the high priority 911 calls last year – over 400,000, including over 32,000 assaults and batteries - CPD did not have a car available to respond in real time.

 Dating back long before I announced my run for Mayor, I have been critical in articles, interviews and social media of the States Attorney and Cook County Judges.
-Their failure to hold violent criminals accountable puts all of our safety at risk, particularly victims and witnesses of these violent crimes who know that most of these violent criminals will remain free to continue their terror.
 But the reality is that prosecutions start with making arrests.
 Despite the fact that murders are up 41% and the number of shooting victims are up 33% from 2019, arrests are also down almost 80% since 2019.